The number is committed. What's underneath it is the question.

 Founder, Align Growth Advisors

-One framework, built across three exits and five digital health engagements.
-Designed so the work holds without me in every room.
+Built in the seat — three exits and five digital health engagements.
+One framework, designed so the work holds without me in every room.

-I build the architecture that makes value visible to the buyer, defensible for the buyer, and monetizable for you.
+I build the architecture that makes value visible, defensible, and measurable for the buyer — and monetizable for you.

 Durable ARR is what equilibrium between value realized and value monetized produces.
 Most companies build the seller side and call it the system.